Narrowing Your Objectives in Six Steps

 The following fictitious story walks you through the process of narrowly defining an objective by using the six suggested steps.
 After you read all the examples and get the basic idea, you can apply these steps to your own objectives or come up with your own set of steps.

 Flip and her partner, Flop, decided to open a pancake restaurant because they loved pancakes, people, and the idea of selling 20 cents worth of flour and eggs for $1.25.
-Flip takes care of the decisions, while Flop is busy in the kitchen.
+Flip takes care of the marketing decisions, while Flop is busy in the kitchen.

-Generally speaking, is good.
-Flip wants to make more so that Flop can hire some extra help and take more time off.
+Generally speaking, business is good.
+Flip wants to make more money so that Flop can hire some extra help and take more time off.
 At a recent business meeting, Flip and Flop decide that they would like to get more people to eat at their restaurant.
 Flip agrees to do some thinking and return to the next business meeting with some specific action items for reaching their new objective.

 Step 1: Set the ultimate goal of your objective